Skip links

 Enforcing gorilla trekking minimum age in Uganda and Rwanda

-Enforcing gorilla trekking minimum age in Uganda and Rwanda.
+Enforcing the gorilla trekking minimum age in Uganda and Rwanda.

-Gorilla trekking is conducted at Mgahinga National Park and Bwindi Impenetrable National Park, both volcanic regions of Uganda.
-Gorilla trekking takes place at Volcanoes National Park for Rwanda.
+In Uganda, Gorilla trekking is conducted in both Mgahinga National Park and Bwindi Impenetrable National Park, both volcanic regions of Uganda.
+While in Rwanda Gorilla trekking takes place at Volcanoes National Park.

 Although your age is rather important in obtaining a gorilla trekking permit for numerous reasons, you must book one as the entrance ticket to join the trip.